 However Point Labatt is well protected in comparison to the adjacent shoreline.
-A perfect place for a sea lion to breed and have a rest.
+A perfect place for them to breed and have a rest.
 If you were a sea lion, you’d probably be happy to hang out here too.

 And sea lions are good at resting.
 Very good… in fact, we didn’t see them do much else!
-Whether you’re a young sea lion, an old sea lion or somewhere in between, lying still and pretending to be dead is clearly a favourite pastime.
+Whether you’re young, old or somewhere in between, lying still and pretending to be dead is clearly a favourite pastime.

 Rare “Action” Shots